cmdre94/cmdre94.github.io/README.txt

 AT&T STORES

+How to Run
+Navigate to https://cmdre94.github.io/ to run this application.
+When the map loads and the markers are displayed, the site is up and running.
+If the map fails to load, an error message will be displayed.

 This site displays a map of AT&T stores in the Dallas / Fort Worth metroplex.
 The map contains markers for each location.
 When the page loads, only the map and markers are displayed.
 Click the menu icon in the top right corner to toggle the list of locations.

 The Filter